About Me

 I’m ancient.
-Not a girl at all (and I know that adult females are called women).
+Not a girl at all (and yes, I know that adult females are called women).

-In the ordinary everyday parts of my life, I look after the YMCA in Doncaster, England.
+In the ordinary everyday parts of my life, I look after a charity in Doncaster, England.

 In those parts of my life, I’m a manager and a leader.
 Sometimes a thinker, and very occasionally a mathematician.

-In the other parts of my life, I live with my partner Mike.
-Just the two of us.
-Mostly in a very quiet and unassuming way.
+In the other parts of my life, I live mostly in a very quiet and unassuming way.
 With occasional hints of mild adventure.

 This blog is for those moments; the moments where The Girl Behind can be the most important part of me.

-I’m a Toastmasters member, a thumpity amateur pianist, a repeat offender at failing with Slimming World and a bit of a theatre fan.
+I’m a thumpity amateur pianist, a repeat offender at failing with Slimming World and a bit of a theatre fan.
 I’m currently experimenting with playing a pink ukelele.

 One day, I’ll write a novel; something long and worthy with lots of twists.